sqali/sqali/README.md

 - Transformed data into actionable insights, resulting in a 3% increase in operational efficiency.
 - Leveraged SQL to extract and analyze data related to expenditure items, and expenses incurred by employees, leading to an 11% improvement in cost monitoring and optimization strategies.
 - Automated 5+ Excel reports using VBA, saving approximately 2 hours of weekly time.

-**Oracle PPM**

-- Collaborating with project teams to understand their business requirements and designing solutions that meet their needs
-- Configuring and customizing Oracle PPM software to align with project management best practices and client-specific requirements.
-- Training end-users on how to use the Oracle PPM software and providing ongoing support
-- Identifying areas for process improvement and recommending solutions to optimize project management processes

 ## Interests